noahehall/multicloud/providers/aws/services/migration/dms.md

   - DMS/you create the target tables and begins the migration
     - Loads the tables with data without any foreign keys or constraints

-### AWS Schema Conversion Tool
+### AWS Schema Conversion Tool (SCT)

+- object migration
 - for heterogenous migrations to translate the source schema to the target schema
 - Identifies the issues, limitations, and actions for the schema conversion
+  - catalogues the physical and logical components of the existing system
+- provide a detailed report on each engine, and you can choose the best target for your particular use case.
+  - shows you what AWS SCT can convert automatically, which objects need manual remediation, and which objects require significant remediation.
+  - include which features are not supported by your target database, and recommendations on how to translate
-- Generates the target schema scripts, including foreign keys and constraints
+- converts source schema & code to Generatee the target schema scripts, including
-- Converts code such as procedures and views from source to target and applies the code on the target.
+  - foreign keys and constraints
+  - convert tables and indexes, stored procedures and functions, database packages, and views and triggers
+  - anything that cant be converted is marked for manual conversion
+- use AWS SCT to extract SQL statements that are embedded in your application code.
+  - will track all the places where SQL is present, convert the SQL to work with the target database, and rebuild your application program with the converted code.

+#### Extension Pack

+- add-on module that emulates functions present in the source database that are required when converting objects to the target database.
+- Before you can install the AWS SCT Extension Pack, you need to convert your database schema.

+### Migration Playbooks

+- currently offers five migration playbooks and will release more over time.
+- a series of guides focused on best practices for creating successful blueprints for heterogeneous database migration.
+- its all about determining the appropriate pattern when the target db doesnt support some feature in the source db

 ## considerations